mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/intro-to-kms.md

 ## What's a KMS?

-A **KMS** is a piece of software that performs **cryptographic operations** (such as encryption and managing private keys) and is usually **embedded inside a secure hardware** component or **hardware security** modules (also referred to as HSMs).
+A **KMS** is a piece of software that performs **cryptographic operations** (such as encryption and managing private keys).
+It is usually **embedded inside a secure hardware** component or inside **hardware security** modules (also referred to as HSMs).

-Because Trusted Execution Environements, or TEEs, are a secure environment, we can implement a working KMS inside an enclave.
+Because Trusted Execution Environments, or TEEs, are a secure environment, we can implement a working KMS inside an enclave.
 A remote client can benefit from having a remote key manager, without having to trust their keys directly.

 !!! warning "<font size="2">Don’t roll your own crypto!</font>"

-	<font size="3">This tutorial is mainly for educational purposes and the KMS implemented here **it is not fully compliant with the strict security protocols ensuring the security of keys and key management** needed to be used **in production**.
+	<font size="3">This tutorial is mainly for educational purposes and the KMS implemented here **is not fully compliant with the strict security protocols needed to ensure that the security levels of keys and key management** are high enough to be used **in production**.
 It will serve more as an example, like implementing an encryption algorithm yourself to better understand it.
 As people always say in cryptography: “don’t roll your own crypto”!</font>

 ______________________

 ## What does a KMS do?

 It is common for companies to store sensitive data and need to protect it.

-For a running web application for instance, a particular attention must be given to passwords, credit card details or other data when storing them.
-Usually, these issues are resolved by encryption.
-But the key used must also be stored securely.
-Which means that the key must be encrypted by another key that protects it. however, we will always have a master key that we must securely store and it cannot be done simply by encrypting it.
+For instance, let's take a running web application: a particular attention must be given to passwords and credit card details when storing them.
+Usually, these issues are resolved by encryption, but for the encryption to be secure...
+The key to decrypt must also be stored securely.
+That key must be encrypted by another key to protect it.

+This key chain can quickly become quite complicated, but at the root of the concept, there is always going to be a master key that we must securely store and it cannot be done simply by encrypting it.

 This where a KMS comes in handy.
-One of its features is to manage keys: it will import them, manage the users and the roles (etc.) in a secure and protected way completely isolated from the services that uses it!
-That is because KMS can perform multiple cryptographic operations.
-It can store private keys and certificates, perform encryption and key rotation...
+One of its features is to manage keys: it will import them, manage the users and the roles, etc. It will do so in a secure and protected way, completely isolated from the services that use it.
+That is because KMSs can perform multiple cryptographic operations.
+They can store private keys and certificates, perform encryption and key rotation...

 ______________________________________